 Our boarding school students, who are not thriving in the mainstream, get to take a hiatus from their everyday lives and start fresh.
 Teenagers choose to live in our engaging learning community, strategically earning credits in one or more of 30 and 40-day sessions, spanning September to March each year.
 Students develop a new relationship with learning and achievement.

-The dates for the Spring Boarding School are as follows:
+The dates for the Fall Boarding School are as follows:

 The Boarding School is for co-ed teens aged 15+ not engaged in the mainstream.